jurajama/OS_ansible_client/README.md

 Docker container with Ansible and modules needed to manage OpenStack.

 <B>Precondition:</B>
 - Docker service is installed on the client machine.
+Note that by default package managers of Linux distros often install very old version of the Docker engine.
+To avoid that, follow instructions in <A HREF='https://docs.docker.com/engine/installation/'>https://docs.docker.com/engine/installation/</A>
-- Client machine has got internet connection without need for proxy.
+- Client machine has got internet connection without need for HTTP proxy.

 <B>Installation:</B>